buckmelton/notes/bucks-git-and-github-cheat-sheet.md

 `$ git log`

 ## Diff
-See all changes since last commit (that haven't been staged), i.e. diff of current unstaged files and last commit
+See all changes since last commit (that haven't been staged), i.e. diff of current unstaged files and last commit.
 `$ git diff`

-See all changes in staged files from last commit
+See all changes in staged files from last commit.
 `$ git diff --cached`

 ## Roll back local changes you don't want to commit